motionproto/pf2e-reignmaker/docs/coding-standards/svelte-reactivity.md

 ## Why This Matters

-### Svelte Reactivity Requires Reassignment

 Svelte's reactivity system tracks **object and array references**, not their contents.
-When you mutate an array or object, the reference stays the same, so Svelte doesn't detect the change.
+Mutations don't change references, so Svelte doesn't detect the change.

 **This works:** ✅
 ```typescript